scipy/scipy/doc/source/tutorial/index.rst

 acquired by working through the Tutorial in the Python distribution.
 For further introductory help the user is directed to the Numpy documentation.
-Throughout this tutorial it is assumed that the user has imported all of the names defined in the SciPy namespace using the command
+Throughout this tutorial it is assumed that the user has imported all of the names defined in the SciPy top-level namespace using the command

     >>> from scipy import *

+Scipy sub-packages need to be imported separately, for example

+    >>> from scipy import linalg, optimize

 General Help
 ------------